Reefwing-Software/Reefwing-Timer/README.md

-# Nexgen Timer Library
+# Reefwing Timer Library
  A non blocking Scheduler based on millis().

 ## Background
-Both the Nexgen Rover and the Nexgen Drone use LiPo batteries to provide power.
-These are a good choice in terms of current delivery, size, weight and capacity.
+LiPo batteries are a good choice in terms of current delivery, size, weight and capacity.
 However, you don't want to over discharge them or you can impact battery life.

 To help prevent this we developed a library which can be used to regularly check the battery voltage, allowing us to take action if it gets too low.

-We have rover shields which suit the Arduino UNO, Mega 2560, and the Nano 33 IoT.
-Our Magpie drone can use the Nano 33 BLE, Nano 33 IoT and the Portenta H7.
 Ideally we want a scheduling library which is suitable for all the Arduino boards.

 Although this library was originally for scheduling battery readings, we found that it has much wider application.
 The examples folder of the library contains the following sketches:
-- ```nonBlockingBlink```: An implementation of the classic blink sketch using ```NexgenTimer```.
+- ```nonBlockingBlink```: An implementation of the classic blink sketch using ```ReefwingTimer```.
 - ```batteryCheck```: An example of a scheduled task, in this case checking the battery voltage every second.
 - ```serialTimeout```: Stops waiting for a serial connection after 5 seconds.
 - ```userTimeout```: Stops waiting for user input after a set period.
 - ```debounceTimer```: How to use ```ElapsedMillis``` as a switch debounce timer.
 - ```multipleTimers```: A simple multitasking example.

-The ```NexgenTimer``` is a wrapper library which uses the ```millis()``` function to instantiate a non blocking scheduler.
+The ```ReefwingTimer``` is a wrapper library which uses the ```millis()``` function to instantiate a non blocking scheduler.
 Our library is an amalgamation of the [MillisTimer](https://github.com/bhagman/MillisTimer) and [ElapsedTimer](http://www.pjrc.com/teensy/) libraries with some application specific examples and an extra ```Timeout``` class.
 It only uses functions from the Arduino core API and hence should work on all Arduino boards.

 ## Battery Voltage Monitoring
-The 3S LiPo battery we are using has a nominal voltage of 11.1V and when fully charged, will put out 12.6V.
+The 3S LiPo battery has a nominal voltage of 11.1V and when fully charged, will put out 12.6V.
 You don't want to discharge the LiPo below 15% capacity (around 11V for the 3S battery or somewhere between 3.4V to 3.6V per cell), as it then quickly falls off the capacity cliff and you can damage the battery.

 To monitor the battery we will use a simple voltage divider and the ADC (Analog to Digital Converter) on the Arduino.
 We will look at the requirements for the UNO, but the principles are the same for the other boards, although you may need the voltage divider to reduce the measured voltage to 3V3 rather than 5V depending on the board.